The iPod was no sure thing, but Steve Jobs insisted: 'We're building this'

-For the 20th anniversary of the iPod, Tony Fadell, who invented Apple's iconic music player, reminisces about its creation in an interview with CNET.
+For the 20th anniversary of the iPod, Tony Fadell, who invented Apple's iconic music player, reminisces about working with Steve Jobs and the success of the device in an interview with CNET.

 While joining Apple, the world's most valuable company, seems like a no-brainer today, things were different back in 2001.
 That's when CEO Steve Jobs demanded — not asked — that Tony Fadell join the company to create a groundbreaking device.
 But the man who would go on to invent the iPod initially balked at the idea.